lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/sortClause.svg" target="./diagrams/sortClause.svg" alt="syntax diagram for a result partitioned column clause" layout="@break@" -->

-The *query result clause* lets you explicitly specify the storage location and type of a query result.
+The *COS result clause* lets you explicitly specify the storage location and type of a query result on Cloud {{site.data.keyword.cos_short}}.
 The storage location is specified by means of a `COSURI`.

 Valid query result object types are: `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
 Note that object type names are not case sensitive.